KYVENetwork/docs/docs/token_holders/delegating.md

 Again similar to chain delegation the delegator receives in return for lending out $KYVE and putting them at risk in order to secure the network and the process of data validation rewards in form of $KYVE.
 The most important parameter again is the APY (or APR).

 :::caution
-**IMPORTANT**: The protocol delegation APY is **never** a garuantee.
+**IMPORTANT**: The protocol delegation APY is **never** a guarantee.
 It is simply an estimation for the next year based on current parameters.
 :::

 Another parameter which influences the rewards of a delegator is the node commission.
 The node commission defines how much of the bundle reward directly goes to the node and how much goes to the rest - the delegators.
 A high commission means less rewards for delegators, a low one the opposite.
 More information on that can be found [here](/protocol_devs/advanced_concepts/uploader_reward_calculation).